Manual Update of the Secure Boot Platform Key in Virtual Machines

 10. Reboot the Virtual Machine.

-11. After completing the update and rebooting the virtual machine, verify that the Platform Key has been updated successfully by executing below commands.
+11. After completing the update and rebooting the virtual machine, verify that the Platform Key is updated successfully by executing the commands below.

 mokutil --pk